Pat Sajak briefly stunned by ‘Wheel of Fortune’ contestant’s ‘leak’ remark during bonus round

 Pat Sajak was briefly left speechless during a recent episode of “Wheel of Fortune” after a contestant made a silly, yet completely logical remark after failing to solve the bonus-round puzzle.

-The category was “What are you doing?” and the contestant, Kate Mock Elliot from Cincinnati, was given 10 seconds to uncover a three-word phrase.
+The category was “What are you doing?” and the contestant, Kate Mock Elliot, was given 10 seconds to uncover a three-word phrase.

 Her guesses included “Moving a leaf” and “Raking a leaf,” but time ran out before she was able to come up with the correct phrase: “Fixing a leak.”